AtMostafa/good-coding-practices/workshop/pep8.org.md

 ### Global Variable Names

 (Let’s hope that these variables are meant for use inside one module only.)
-The conventions are about the same as those for functions.
+Function names should be `lower_case_with_underscores`.
+The `mixedCase` is allowed only to retain backwards compatibility.

 ### Function and method arguments